-Maximum Density: Twenty (20) dwelling units per gross acre, inclusive of all density bonuses.
-Densities above the base density can only be achieved through available density bonuses.

-Transient lodging is allowed at a maximum density of thirty-two (32) units per gross acre.
+- Maximum Density: Twenty (20) dwelling units per gross acre, inclusive of all density bonuses.
+Densities above the base density can only be achieved through available density bonuses. - Transient lodging is allowed at a maximum density of thirty-two (32) units per gross acre.

 Mix of Uses: Projects equal to or greater than ten (10) acres will be encouraged to provide both residential and non-residential uses.
-In no case shall more than 70% of the C-MU Subdistrict, in aggregate, be developed as single-use, non-residential projects.